-King Abdullah of Saudi Arabia examines a plate of dates
+King Abdullah of Saudi Arabia examines a plate of dates as King Mohammad VI of Morocco looks on.
+[Image from LATimes.] |

 When protests in North Africa ousted dictators and began spreading elsewhere in the region, decades-old alliances between the Arab monarchies were strengthened with the common interest of staying in power at all costs.
 While Morocco’s political and economic ties have historically been predominantly directed toward European markets, Morocco has recently oriented its outlook toward the East, finding common ground with the monarchies of the Arabian Peninsula.